New Jersey Termite Control

 New Jersey termite control experts at Viking Pest explain mature termite colonies are extensive and hold millions of insects that can cause damage to your New Jersey home or business.
 Given that termites can enter your property through cracks as small as 1/16 of an inch, understanding how to prevent termites in New Jersey depends significantly on the type of property you own and the conditions of the surrounding environment.
 Getting rid of an established termite colony requires removing not just the colony’s soldiers or swarmers, but also its queens and kings that never come above ground.
 Enlisting the help of a professional exterminator, such as Viking Pest, is highly recommended if you suspect an infestation.

 Pest control experts can permanently get rid of termite colonies from the source.
-Viking Pest Control uses the Sentricon® system, a unique termite removal strategy that efficiently removes termites from any New Jersey home or business.
-The Sentricon system baits termites with food that’s 10 times more appetizing than wood and that prevents them from molting, resulting in their eventual elimination.
-With the Sentricon system, a pest control expert, such as Viking Pest, can remove an entire termite colony in no time.
+Viking Pest Control uses a Termite Bait and Monitoring System, a unique termite removal strategy that efficiently removes termites from any New Jersey home or business. a Termite Bait and Monitoring System baits termites with food that’s 10 times more appetizing than wood and that prevent them from molting, resulting in their eventual elimination.
+With a Termite Bait and Monitoring System, a pest control expert, such as Viking Pest, can remove an entire termite colony in no time.

 Protecting Your New Jersey Home or Business From Termites With Viking Pest Control